What Bastille learned from making revelatory tour doc ‘ReOrchestrated’

 Since 2017, when they performed a charity show at London’s Union Chapel, one of the many strings to Bastille’s bow has been their ReOrchestrated live series.
 In it, they and various orchestras rework songs from across the band’s back catalogue, transforming them from pop bangers into classical beauties.

-In a new ReOrchestrated documentary, directed by Tom Middleton and Toby L, the genus of the project is explored and its impact on the band, with new, revealing interviews interspersed with footage from the gigs and Bastille’s ascent so far.
+In a new ReOrchestrated documentary, directed by Tom Middleton and Toby L, the genius of the project is explored and its impact on the band, with new, revealing interviews interspersed with footage from the gigs and Bastille’s ascent so far.
 As frontman Dan Smith puts it, the film documents “a weird little project that literally started on a laptop in a bedroom that’s somehow gone to playing on a stage with 50 musicians in a weird sci-fi futuristic concert hall in Hamburg”, and shows the highs and lows of that journey.

 NME caught up with Dan to find out what making the documentary and the ReOrchestrated series itself has taught Bastille.